stgeke/public-nekRS/README.md

 ```
 Build settings can be customized by environment variables.
 After installation you may want to adjust `$NEKRS_HOME/nekrs.conf` to your environment.
+Please delete instead of overwriting an existing build and/or installation!

 ## Setting the Enviroment